Skip to Main Content

 • Enter the search term in the first box.

-• To Narrow the results to Western History, scroll down to the "Collection" facet and choose "Western History Collections."
+• To narrow the results to Western History, scroll down to the "Library" facet and choose "Western History Collections"

-• Click on the title to view a summary of the collections' content.
+• Click on the title to view a summary of the collection's content.
+(More detailed finding aids are in ArchivesSpace.)

 • Most manuscript collections are described in the Guide to Manuscripts in the Western History Collections of the University of Oklahoma (PDF).